-

 Endocrinologist MBBS PhD FRACP.
 Principal and founder of Inner North Endocrinology.

-Dr Ingrid Bretherton is passionate about providing high quality health care to people from all walks of life.
-She has a special interest in trans health as well as endocrine issues during pregnancy.
-She also welcomes all general endocrinology referrals in adult patients.
+Dr Ingrid Bretherton is an endocrinologist and the Principal and Founder of Inner North Endocrinology.
+She is passionate about providing high-quality, inclusive healthcare to people from all walks of life.
+She has a special interest in transgender health and bone health, and welcomes all general adult endocrinology referrals.

-Outside of work she loves travelling, baking, keeping active and spending time with her husband, daughter, and baby son.
+Outside of work, she enjoys travelling, baking, keeping active, and spending time with her husband and two children.

 Endocrinologist BSc MBBS FRACP SOMANZ (cert)